pnewstein/QuestByCycle/README.md

 ## Acknowledgments

 - The bicycling community for their endless passion and dedication to making the world a greener place.
-- All contributors who spend their time and effort to improve BikeHunt.
+- All contributors who spend their time and effort to improve QuestByCycle.